djagerif/comfort2mqtt/DOCS.md

 **Note**: _Remember to restart the add-on when the configuration is changed._

-### Option: `MQTT Broker Address`
+#### Option: `MQTT Broker Address`

 The `MQTT Broker Address` is the Hostname or IP address of the MQTT Broker used by both Home Assistant and the Comfort to MQTT Add-on.
 By default the hostname is `core-mosquitto` but can be changed if required.

 ### Option: `MQTT Broker Username`

-The Username with Read/Write priveledges in MQTT that will be used for connection authentication. for more information on Users and rights, please refer to the Home Assistant Mosquitto Add-on or Mosquitto[mosquitto][homepage].
+The Username with Read/Write priveledges in MQTT that will be used for connection authentication.
+For more information on Users and Rights, please refer to the Home Assistant Mosquitto Add-on documentation or the Mosquitto [Homepage][mosquitto].

+### Option: `MQTT Broker Password`

+Password used for the above configured user for MQTT session establishment.

+### Option: `MQTT Broker Port` (Optional)

+The MQTT Broker listener port.
+This can be any configured port on your MQTT Broker.
+Please check your MQTT Broker Network configuration on what ports are configured.
+The default value is `1883`.

+### Option: `MQTT Transport Protocol` (Optional)

+The MQTT Transport Protocol between the Add-on and MQTT Broker can either be `TCP` or `WebSockets`.
+The default is `TCP`.

+### Option: `MQTT Transport Encryption` (Optional) - Not currently used

+The MQTT traffic can be encrypted with `TLS` or sent in clear-text.
+The Encryption option is currently not available.
+The default is `False`

+### Option: `Comfort II Port` (Optional)

+The Comfort II Ultra UCM/Eth03 TCP port used for connectivity.
+UCM/ETh03 can be changed so please check your Comfort II Ultra configuration and use the port that is configured for access.
+Note that only one client can connect to any given TCP port.
+The default is '1002'

+### Option: `Comfort II IP address`

+The Comfort II Ultra UCM/Eth03 IP address or FQDN Hostname used for connectivity.